patschi/hfs-docker/README.md

 ## Usage and Updates

 Everyone is welcome to use these Docker images.
 If you want to keep your HFS container up-to-date automatically, you can use the [Watchtower GitHub project](https://github.com/containrrr/watchtower), which monitors and updates running containers.
 Alternatively, you can also use the built-in in-app update feature of HFS to stay current with new versions.

+**Note**: Keep in mind, that the user `nonroot` (UID 65532/GID 65532) within the container might need permissions on the volume binds on the host.

 ### Run Container